 The decline of defined benefit pension schemes has been matched to an extent by the rise in defined contribution provision.
 In the UK at least DC strategy used to be relatively straightforward, as most people bought an annuity at retirement.
 However, since the introduction of “Freedom and Choice” in 2015, people have had much more choice over how they can use their retirement funds.

 One implication is that people’s defined contribution investment objectives need greater thought.
 Should someone be saving with a view to using cash drawdown?
 Or buying an annuity?
 Or just using their defined contribution savings as a temporary income before the State Pension is received?
 I have given several talks on this issue, and on how the defined contribution market can best be segmented.

 For those wanting to save for drawdown, there are difficult questions to answer around investment and decumulation strategies.
 In order to answer these questions, it is important to define measures of both success and of risk.
 This is a key area of research for me at the moment.

 State Pension Issues

 Whilst private sector pensions take up a significant proportion of my research time, I also have an interest in the State Pension.
-Most recently, this has been in relation to means testing and the State Pension Age – the report I wrote on this issue can be found here (with a hard copy being available here).
+Most recently, this has been in relation to means testing and the State Pension Age – the report I wrote on this issue can be found here.
 This shows that the planned increases to the State Pension Age in the UK would still leave the State Pension unaffordable, with current workers paying an increasing proportion of their salaries.
 However, more aggressive increases to the State Pension Age would hit the least well off hardest, as they tend to have lower life expectancies than the wealthier.
 As such, means testing offers a way to control costs and to slow the rate of increase to the State Pension Age.